cseeyangchen/cseeyangchen.github.io/_pages/about.md

 # 💻 Volunteers
 ## Journal Reviewer
-- Reviewer for IEEE Journal of Biomedical and Health Informatics (JBHI)
+- Reviewer for IEEE Journal of Biomedical and Health Informatics (IEEE JBHI)
+- Reviewer for Biomedical Signal Processing and Control (BSPC)
+- Reviewer for IEEE Open Journal of the Computer Society (IEEE OJ-CS)